HuzaifaXool/Scrapping-Stack/README.md

 # Data Acquisition:

 The data was obtained using Python libraries like requests and BeautifulSoup to interact with the Stack Overflow website.

+# conclusion
+Based on the upvotes the best ans is printed